 Bicycle racks are located in front of the theatre for storage of bicycles during school hours.
-Skateboards should be stored in school lockers.
 Students should walk with equipment (instead of riding) once entering on to school property.

 BREAKFAST AND LUNCH

 The cafeteria is open for breakfast from 7:00 to 7:25 a.m. daily and from 9:55 a.m. until 12:45 p.m. for lunch.
 Students should remain in the cafeteria during lunch.
 Students are not allowed to go to classroom areas during their lunch period without a pass from a teacher.
 Weather permitting, students may use the courtyard during the lunch period.
 Students are NOT to take food from the cafeteria to the hallway or classroom.